mpolden/jarvis2/docs/WIDGETS.md

 `interval` specifies how often the job should run, in seconds. `interval` set to `60` will make the job run every 60 seconds.

-`job_impl` specifies which job implementation should used for this job.
+`job_impl` specifies which job implementation to use for this job.
 Valid job implementations are the ones found in `app/jobs/`, excluding the `.py` extension.
 Specifying `job_impl` allows an implementation to be reused, it defaults to the job key.